-Turn on power supply

-- The CPU checks whether a project AUTOLOAD.WLD exists on the memory card.
-If so, an overall reset is executed and the project is automatically loaded from the memory card. - The CPU checks whether a command file with the name VIPA\CMD.MMC exists on the memory card.
-If so the command file is loaded from the memory card and the commands are executed. - After PowerON and CPU STOP the CPU checks if there is a \.pkb file (firmware file) on the memory card.
-If so, this is shown by the status bar of the CPU and the firmware may be installed by an update request.
-Chap.
-4.14 'Firmware update' page 109 - The CPU checks if a previously activated VSC is inserted.
+Turn on power supply The CPU checks whether a project AUTOLOAD.WLD exists on the memory card.
+If so, an overall reset is executed and the project is automatically loaded from the memory card.
+The CPU checks whether a command file with the name VIPA_CMD.MMC exists on the memory card.
+If so the command file is loaded from the memory card and the commands are executed.
+After PowerON and CPU STOP the CPU checks if there is a .pkb file (firmware file) on the memory card.
+If so, this is shown by the status bar of the CPU and the firmware may be installed by an update request. - 'Firmware update' ... page 108 The CPU checks if a previously activated VSC is inserted.
 If not, this is shown by the status bar of the CPU and a diagnostics entry is released.
 The CPU switches to STOP after 72 hours.
-With a just installed VSC activated functionalities remain activated.
-Chap.
-4.20 'Diagnostic entries' page 119

-After this the CPU switches to the operating mode, which is set on the operating mode switch.

-Delivery state In the delivery state the CPU is overall reset.
-After a STOP→RUN transition the CPU switches to RUN without program.
+With a just installed VSC activated functionalities remain activated. → 'Diagnostic entries'...page 119 After this the CPU switches to the operating mode, which is set on the operating mode switch.
+In the delivery state the CPU is overall reset.
+After a STOP→RUN transition the CPU Delivery state switches to RUN without program.